 The Economics of Patch Cables

 Even if they do clean the end-faces, they don’t clean the end-caps and they certainly don’t clean the plastic shipping bags.
-Brian Teague, Sticklers™ product manager, noted in a BICSI presentation that you can “Never assume that a new cable assembly is clean.”
-He explains that end-caps usually are made with PVC plastic softened with plasticizers.
+You should never assume that a new cable assembly is clean.
+End-caps usually are made with PVC plastic softened with plasticizers.
 These chemicals can leach out from the PVC and transfer to the connector end-face.
 “Out-gassing” is a major concern if the assembly is exposed to high temperatures, such as being in a sealed shipping container crossing the Pacific Ocean.

 To keep repair costs low, customer satisfaction high and networks fast, it makes sense to clean every patch cord connection, every time, before mating.